carlosdarras/currency_converter/README.md

   `"EUR": {"code": "EUR"}`),

 - Then we take first two alphabet of country code (e.g, `EU`).
-- Final we got the flag of this country.
+- Finally we got the flag of this country.